averbis/averbis-python-api/README.rst

 To get an overview over the methods provided with the client and the corresponding documentation, we refer to our `readthedocs API reference <https://averbis-python-api.readthedocs.io/en/latest/index.html>`_.

-Moreover, we will provide a number of example jupyter notebooks that showcase the usage of the client to solve different use cases in an upcoming release.
+Moreover, we will provide a number of example Jupyter notebooks that showcase the usage of the client to solve different use cases in an upcoming release.

+The usage for a selected number of API endpoints is given below.

 Usage
 -----

 Connecting the client to a platform
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~